moosepod/moosetimer/README.md

 I used an Arduino nano clone so it would fit nicely in the gum container.
 I also used a big arcade-style button I had lying around from another project, but any momentary on button would work fine.

+A schematic, built in ExpressSCM, is included.

+The moosetimer code and schematic are public domain.
+Do with them as you will.